Robert L. Kane Endowed Chair in Long-Term Care and Aging

 The original goal of the endowed Minnesota Long-Term Care Chair in Aging, now called the Robert L. Kane Endowed Chair in Long-Term Care in Aging (hereafter referred to as Chair or LTC Chair for brevity) was to establish long-term care as an academic discipline.
 The Chair was to “attract other outstanding faculty colleagues, bright graduate and undergraduate students, and federal and private research dollars” (Hicks, 1987; personal communication).
 Dr. Robert L. Kane (the original holder of the Chair from 1990-2017) was internationally recognized as a scientist, geriatrician, and educator of long-term care.
 As Gayle Kvenold, the CEO of LeadingAge Minnesota, noted in her obituary of Dr. Kane: “It is impossible to capture in just a few sentences Dr. Kane’s inestimable impact on long term care policy and practice in the United States, and abroad and right here in our own backyard” (Gvenvold, 2017).

 The mission of the current Chair (Joseph E. Gaugler, PhD) is to advance scientific excellence in long-term care and aging that shapes the practice, policy, and pedagogy of these critical areas of focus.
-Perhaps the core objective of the LTC Chair is to invest in people to expand the University of Minnesota’s capacity in aging scholarship, education, practice, and community engagement.
+The core objective of the LTC Chair is to invest in people to expand the University of Minnesota’s capacity in aging scholarship, education, practice, and community engagement.

 The LTC Chair is currently supporting the following initiatives (scroll to the bottom of the page for more information):